Convert an outbound integration to a flow

 Trigger the flow

-The first step to replace is the event activity that triggers the action.
+The first step to replace is the alert activity that triggers the action.

 This example uses the Escalations trigger, so we'll drag that trigger onto the canvas.
-The process is the same for any of the event activity triggers; the only difference between triggers is the event activity that initiates them and the information provided in the outputs specific to the activity.
+The process is the same for any of the alert activity triggers; the only difference between triggers is the alert activity that initiates them and the information provided in the outputs specific to the activity.

 Add a comment

-In our example, we'll add a comment to the source application (in this exampe, Jira) and post to a chat channel (in Microsoft Teams).
+In our example, we'll add a comment to the source application (in this example, Jira) and post to a chat channel (in Microsoft Teams).